 Even though public participation is entrenched in the CoK (2010), citizens’ ability to be involved in decision making and the consideration and inclusion of their views by duty bearers remains an open question, with many legal experts describing the process as a “rubber stamping” exercise.

-To bridge this gap, with support from UNDP, AVF has been implementing the Strengthening Public Accountability and Integrity Systems (SPAIS) pilot project.
+To bridge this gap, with support from UNDP, AVF implemented the Strengthening Public Accountability and Integrity Systems (SPAIS) pilot project.
 We deployed our approach to civic engagement through the “Common Social Accountability Platform” (CSAP).
 The CSAP uses interactive radio shows (radio dialogues in combination with SMS feedback) to enable citizens to hold their leaders to account by asking the hard questions.
 By enabling citizens to text their views to a free short code, the approach allows for large-scale consultations and provides evidence of citizen’s opinions.
 AVF analyses these views using rigorous social science research and presents them in a form that supports policy action by authorities.

 We conducted eight (8) weeks of interactive radio shows across 3 radio stations, covering topics pertaining to corruption, transparency and healthcare service delivery more explicitly, within the backdrop of Covid-19 reality.
 This covered a period of 2 months (8 shows per station for a total of 24 broadcasts over 8 weeks).